Jacques-Donatien Le Ray de Chaumont: American Revolution

 Along with Benjamin Franklin, Le Ray de Chaumont worked with John Adams, Silas Deane, the Marquis de Lafayette, and the Comte de Vergennes to help with the American Revolution.
-For an aristocrat in that day and age, what Le Ray did for ordinary Americans was astonishing.
-At heart, he believed in the equality of all men and backed up his beliefs by providing massive amounts of his own money to purchase weapons, supplies and clothing for the fledgling American armed forces.
 Le Ray was asked by the American government to take charge of the equipment and management of the combined French and American naval fleet.
 Working closely with Admiral Charles-Hector Estaing, the Commander of the French Fleet, Le Ray's support for the American cause involved having his shipyards refit a merchant vessel into a warship that he then gifted to America under the name for use by Captain John Paul Jones.

 When the war ended with the treaty of 1783 signed in Paris, Le Ray de Chaumont had a portrait medallion made of Benjamin Franklin by Jean-Baptiste Nini.
 Today, it is Franklin's most recognized profile.
 And, when Franklin was recalled to America in 1785, Le Ray honored him with a commissioned portrait painted by Joseph Siffred Duplessis that now hangs in the National Portrait Gallery of the Smithsonian Institution in Washington, D.C.

-Jacques-Donatien Le Ray de Chaumont's son named Jacques Le Ray (1760–1840) went to America in 1785.
-There, he acquired a property in Otsego county, New York where he built the first saw-mill.
+Jacques-Donatien Le Ray de Chaumont's son, named Jacques Le Ray (1760–1840), went to America in 1785.
+There, he acquired a property in Otsego County, New York where he built the first sawmill.
 Known in America as James, the English translation for Jacques, Le Ray Jr. also made large land purchases in the State and on 17 July 1789 he married Grace Coxe from New Jersey and became an American citizen.
 He signed the marriage bond as Le Ray de Chaumont, but in the body of the instrument his name is entered as James Donatien Le Ray de Chaumontt.
-The towns of Le Ray, New York, Chaumont, New York and the borough of LeRaysville, Pennsylvania are named after him.
+The towns of Le Ray, New York, Chaumont, New York and the borough of Le Raysville, Pennsylvania are named after him.

 Aftermath

 In the end, the political ideals that Le Ray de Chaumont cherished came back to haunt him.
 The huge financial support he had elicited from King Louis XVI for the American Revolutionary War led to massive debts that would bankrupt the government of France.

 When a drought caused a deep famine in 1788, there was no money available from the French Treasury, as had been done in the past, to subsidize the cost of flour for bread to prevent mass starvation.
 As a result of France's generosity and Le Ray de Chaumont's love of America, he inadvertently helped pave the way for the French Revolution, in 1789, that dramatically impacted on his own finances, resulting in the new French Revolutionary government seizing his assets including his beloved Chateau at Chaumont-sur-Loire.